All Saints' College (Vicksburg): 1913 - 1914

 The first male boarding students were admitted for the 1971–72 academic year.
 The first males to graduate were in the Class of 1972, five boarding students and one day student.

 Charlene Eichelberger "Miss Ike" was hired in 1968 to head the Rec Department.
 She remained with the school until 1992 and returned briefly in 2006–2007 to oversee the cleaning of the campus, buildings, and grounds until AmeriCorps could utilize part of the campus for its programs.
 Miss Ike is credited with bringing national recognition of the Rec Program to All Saints' and she lived on campus throughout her tenure.

 Fr.
 Dickson's son, Charlie, also worked many years, along with his wife Cassie, until the school closed in 2006.
 He was unable to attend All Saints' as it was still an all girls school when Fr.
 Dickson became Headmaster in 1968.

 The school utilized the Level System (Levels 1-5 which dictated a student's privileges) rather than retaining the honor code from 1969 until 2002 at which time the Honor Code was introduced.
 In 2002, the campus went smoke-free.
 The trimester term was used from 1969 to 2006.

 In 2003, the board voted to close the school but temporary financing and tremendous alumni support averted the close until 2006 when the board voted to close the school permanently.

-The campus is leased by AmeriCorps but is still owned by the original dioceses since 1942.
-Select employees live on the campus, employed by the church, and help with the upkeep of the campus.
+The campus was leased by AmeriCorps until 2025.
+It is remains owned and maintained by the three dioceses of Mississippi, Arkansas, and Louisiana since 1942.
+Select employees still office on the campus, are employed by the church, and help with the upkeep of the campus.